SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 </TabItem>
 </Tabs>

 Headings must be used in correct order.
 The subsection of an H2 header would be H3 - you wouldn't jump to an H4 or H5.
 Skipping over a header level affects search and SEO structures to search crawlers like Google.
-Malformed structures can reduce search and SEO for the page.
-Docusaurus carefully formats generated pages to ensure strong SEO.
+Docusaurus carefully formats generated pages to ensure strong search and SEO, and malformed structures can reduce that strength.

 ### Documenting procedures